tylerTheEvil/ruby_tuesday/README.md

 There are two different ways to remove this duplication:

-* First is called Dynamic Methods.
+* First is called Dynamic Methods using `send` method: https://apidock.com/ruby/Object/send
-* The other is a special method called method_missing.
+* The other is a special method called `method_missing`: https://ruby-doc.org/core-2.1.0/BasicObject.html#method-i-method_missing

 Refactor the `computer.rb` twice to use both of the above methods.
-Argue which one is better.
+Argue which one is a better solution.